 - The ranking result only represents one instance of that search.
 With the onset of universal search, geo-influenced results, search history and Google+, where your site actually ranks varies greatly.

-In fact, the only truly accurate way to measure where a keyword ranks for your site is with average position.
+In fact, the only truly accurate way to measure where a keyword ranks for your site is with average rank.

-So what exactly is average position?
-Google defines it as “the average top position of your site on the search results page for that query.”
+So what exactly is average rank?
+Google, which calls it “average position,” defines it as “the average top position of your site on the search results page for that query.”
 This is how it’s calculated:

 To calculate average position, we take into account the top ranking URL from your site for a particular query.
 For example, if Jane’s query returns your site as the #1 and #2 result, and David’s query returns your site in positions #2 and #7, your average top position would be 1.5.

 A scraped result might report a keyword ranking result as #2 when in reality it actually averages out to #4 or #5 based on real-world usage.
 That’s a significant – and important – difference.

 The Top Searches data provides valuable campaign insights.
 You can quickly determine targeted keywords that may rank well but have low impressions or clicks.
 As a result, you may decide to tweak the page title and description for the related page or choose to remove the keyword from the campaign altogether.